 Overview of Classes

-Techniques tend to be more advanced and classes are at a brisker pace.
+All adults and youths who have successfully passed their 6th kyu test.
+Techniques tend to be more advanced, and classes are at a brisker pace.

-Adult Weapons – all adult students who have 20 or more hours of practice.
+Adult/Youth Weapons – all adults and youths (ages 13 and up) who have 20 or more hours of practice.
 Weapons training is integral to aikido and enhances empty-handed practice.
 Students learn basic weapons techniques and learn the skills that are part of testing requirements.
-Youths (ages 13-15) require permission to attend adult weapons classes.

-Advanced Weapons – all adult students who have passed a pre-requisite test
+Advanced Weapons – all adult students 2nd kyu and higher rank who have passed a pre-requisite test

 A higher degree of basic weapons skills is required.
 Since training goes beyond the basic level, students must be already competent with fundamental weapons techniques.